security-notes/infobyte-faraday-wiki/Executive-Report.md

 ```

 Executive reports supports markdown (v3.7 or higher).
 Currently we do not support all markdown lenguage.
+We support the following markdown:

+* Titles
+* Tables
+* Faraday Inline evidence (with custom markdown)
+* Bold and italic

 Executive report supports markdown on the following fields:

 * Vulnerability description